-I remember we used to drive down those long, winding roads canopied with weeping willows, past plantation houses and swamp marshes and Beware of Alligators signs on our way to eat at Vera’s.
+We used to drive down those long, winding roads canopied with weeping willows, past plantation houses and swamp marshes and Beware of Alligators signs on our way to eat at Vera’s.
 I loved to lean my head back and look out the window as the shadows passed over my face so quickly it made me dizzy.

-Uncle Alvin parked the car on the ferry to ride across into the city, and I felt like I was in an old French home movie.
+My uncle parked the car on the ferry to ride across into the city, and I felt like I was in an old French home movie.

-We found a body floating in the Riverwalk as we were people watching with our toes in the water one particularly hot day.
+We found a body floating in the Riverwalk as we were people watching with our toes in the water, one particularly hot day.
 He was full of bullet holes and appeared to have been shredded up by a boat propeller.
 And I can not forget that little boy’s face on the news who was abducted outside the wig shop I went into, or the exact colour of that blue-black eye shadow I bought while it happened.

 © Fernwehtun, 2015- Current.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Fernwehtun and Fernwehtun.com with appropriate and specific direction to the original content.